YofaGh/MangaScraper/README.md

     }
 }
 ```
-> - if the "last_downloaded_chapter" is null, all of the chapters will be added to the download list
+> - if the "last_downloaded_chapter" is null, all of the chapters will be added to the download list.
-> - if the "last_downloaded_chapter" has valid value, do_file.py will automatically add the chapters after "last_downloaded_chapter" to the download list
+> - if the "last_downloaded_chapter" has valid value, do_file.py will automatically add the chapters after "last_downloaded_chapter" to the download list.
 > - and if the "last_downloaded_chapter" is equal to "pass", only the download list which user filled will be downloaded.

 ## Image merger